Fell (film): Reception

 Writing in The Sydney Morning Herald Garry Maddox said "It's a film that rewards attention and patience, as shown by the warm reception at the world premiere in the festival's competition."
-In the Age Craig Mathieson gave it a 4 star capsual review.
+In the Age Craig Mathieson gave it a 4 star review.

 SBS's Russell Edwards gave it 1 1/2 stars finishing "A bolder and far more interesting film could have emerged if Thomas had adhered to his Old Testament stirrings, but the director and his scriptwriter Natasha Pincus prove too timid to truly challenge audience expectations.
 The dramatic decision to play ‘nice’ lacks daring because it never really questions the inherent decency of all greenies.
 As a result, by its finale, Fell has become a limp Cape Fear for conservationists that's as guilty of pandering to its niche audience as Red Dog pandered to the mining industry."